klejejs/lovelace-keep-notes-card/README.md

 # keep-notes-card
 A Lovelace custom card for [custom component Keep Notes sensor](https://github.com/klejejs/ha_keep_notes_sensor) in Home Assistant.
+This card is only visual and you can not interact with it.

 <img src="https://github.com/klejejs/lovelace-keep-notes-card/blob/master/keep-notes-card.jpg" alt="Keep Notes Card" />